MirnaShaalan/codetest-master/README.md

 No libraries are used in the javascript.
 We utilize Gulp to bundle and compile both the TypeScript and the SCSS.

 # Database
-  - We use a mongodb for this project, but feel free to switch if you prefer another option.
+  - We use a SQL Server DataBase, Consider Run Command "update-database" To create it
   - The database is publicly open, and the connectionstring in the appsettings.json is filled in, ready and working.

 # Controllers: